leanprover/fp-lean/functional-programming-lean/src/hello-world/cat.md

 `process` does not need to be marked `partial` because it is structurally recursive.
 Each recursive call is provided with the tail of the input list, and all Lean lists are finite.
-Thus, `process` does not introduce any non-termination itself.
+Thus, `process` does not introduce any non-termination.

 ### Main